 Sales and Solicitations

-All university administrative and classroom buildings are smoke free and tobacco free.
-The policy relates to all campuses.
-The only university facilities not covered by this policy are residence halls and apartment buildings.
+All locations, campuses, buildings, and outdoor areas owned and/or operated by the university are smoke free and tobacco free.
 The sale of cigarettes and other tobacco products is prohibited on campus.
 Smoking cessation information and programs are available.
 For further information, contact the Office of Human Resources Management or University Health and Counseling Services.

 Students may not use tape recorders in the classroom without the instructor’s consent.
-Students with disabilities who need a tape recorder in the classroom may make arrangements through the Disability Resource Center, 20 Dodge Hall.
+Students with disabilities who need a tape recorder in the classroom may make arrangements through the Disability Resource Center.

 Students should purchase or have in their possession the assigned textbooks, problem books, manuals, and other supplies that may be necessary in a classroom or laboratory.